juanandresgs/FeatureProof/README.md

 - [Project 0xA11c (Oxalic)](https://github.com/juanandresgs/Proj-0xA11c)

 # Roadmap
--[x] Implement hotloading logic
+- [X] Implement hotloading logic
--[x] Define a function template
+- [X] Define a function template
--[X] Publish development up to this point
+- [X] Publish development up to this point
--[IN PROGRESS] Break up monolithic functionality into templated functions -[ NOT STARTED ] Refactor and test Project 0xA11c scripts to insure beta parity -[ ] Deduplicate funtionality
+- [IN PROGRESS] Break up monolithic functionality into templated functions
+- [ NOT STARTED ] Refactor and test Project 0xA11c scripts to insure beta parity
+- [ ] Deduplicate funtionality
--[ ] Is there a better organization/segmentation for functions by namespace or functionality type?
+- [ ] Is there a better organization/segmentation for functions by namespace or functionality type?
 - [ ] Find a way to better integrate enums (function_types) and sub classes (func_info)

 ## Desired Functions: